-We gained an understanding of the legal and regulatory framework applicable to the Company and the industry in which it operates, and considered the risk of acts by the Company which were contrary to applicable laws and regulations, including fraud.
-These included but were not limited to compliance with Companies Act 2006, the FCA listing and DTR rules, the principles of the UK Corporate Governance Code, industry practice represented by the Statement of Recommended Practice: Financial Statements of Investment Trust Companies and Venture Capital Trusts ("the SORP") and the applicable financial reporting framework.
+- Our understanding of the Company and the industry in which it operates; and - Discussion with management and those charged with governance.

+We considered the significant laws and regulations to be the Companies Act 2006, the FCA listing and DTR rules, the principles of the UK Corporate Governance Code, industry practice represented by the Statement of Recommended Practice: Financial Statements of Investment Trust Companies and Venture Capital Trusts ("the SORP") and updated in 2022 with consequential amendments and the applicable financial reporting framework.
 We also considered the Company's qualification as a VCT under UK tax legislation.

-Our procedures included:
+Our procedures in respect of the above included:

-- obtaining an understanding of the control environment in monitoring compliance with laws and regulations; - agreement of the financial statement disclosures to underlying supporting documentation; - enquiries of management and those charged with governance relating to the existence of any noncompliance with laws and regulations; - obtaining the VCT compliance reports prepared by management's expert during the year and as at year end and reviewing their calculations to check that the Company was meeting its requirements to retain VCT status; and - Reviewing minutes of Board meetings and legal correspondence and invoices throughout the period for instances of non-compliance with laws and regulations and fraud.
+Agreement of the financial statement disclosures to underlying supporting documentation;

+- Enquiries of management and those charged with governance relating to the existence of any non-compliance with laws and regulations; - Obtaining the VCT compliance reports prepared by management's expert during the year and as at year end and reviewing their calculations to check that the Company was meeting its requirements to retain VCT status; and - Reviewing minutes of meeting of those charged with governance throughout the period for instances of non-compliance with laws and regulations.